Simple Financial Systems Small Businesses Should Set Up Early

 Delaying Financial Organization

-Waiting until the business grows before organizing finances is a common mistake.
-Financial systems are easier to build when transactions are still manageable.
-Starting early allows better habits to form and prevents confusion as activity increases over time.
+Waiting to organize finances until the business grows is a costly mistake.
+Financial systems are easier to manage when transactions are still simple.
+Starting early builds strong habits and prevents confusion as your business becomes more active and complex over time.

 Relying on Memory Instead of Records